Hi guys, welcome to VENTS! How have you been?

 We’ve got some cool stuff coming up.
 We’re playing the Monadnock Fall Festival in Keene, NH; afun Halloween Show at Wild Bill’s Concert Venue in Middletown, CT; and the Bridgeport Art Trail in November.
 Add to that the impending album release and the tour coming up after these autumn shows, and as I said, we’re busy…and definitely happy about it!

-Hi Charley, welcome to VENTS!
+Hi Stephen, welcome to VENTS!
 How have you been?
-Thanks for having me!
-I really …
+Hi.
+Very lucky that ive managed …